New Acquisitions

 For more information about how you can support the activities of The Museum at FIT, please visit Support MFIT.

-This dress was on view in the 2023 exhibition Food & Fashion.
+This set was on view in the 2023 exhibition Food & Fashion.

-This dress was on view in the 2022 exhibition Reinvention and Restlessness: Fashion in the Nineties.
+This t-shirt was on view in the 2022 exhibition Asian Americans in New York Fashion.

 Below are the types of objects in the collections of The Museum at FIT.